-- 1.1.6 The LA may suspend a school's right to a delegated budget if the provisions of this scheme, or rules applied by it have been substantially or persistently breached, or if the budget share has not been managed satisfactorily.
-A school's right to a delegated budget share may also be suspended for other reasons (schedule 15 or 17 to the Act).
-These include situations where the school is subject to a formal warning (e.g. for poor performance or breakdown of discipline) and has not complied; or is deemed by OFSTED to have serious weaknesses, require special measures or notice to improve. - 1.1.7 Each authority is obliged to publish each year a statement setting out details of its planned Schools Budget and other expenditure on children's services, showing the amounts to be centrally retained and funding delegated to schools.
-After each financial year the authority must publish a statement showing out-turn expenditure at both central level and for each school, and the balances held in respect of each school. - 1.1.8 The detailed publication requirements for financial statements are set out in directions issued by the Secretary of State, but each school must receive a copy of each year's budget and out-turn statements so far as they relate to that school or central expenditure. - 1.1.9 The LA is required to publish their Scheme, and any revisions to it, on a public accessible website, by the date it or any revisions to it come into force with a statement that the revised scheme comes into force on that date.
+- 1.1.7 The LA may suspend a school's right to a delegated budget if the provisions of this scheme, or rules applied by it have been substantially or persistently breached, or if the budget share has not been managed satisfactorily.
+A school's right to a delegated budget share may also be suspended for other reasons (schedule 17 of the Act).
+These include situations where the school is subject to a formal warning (e.g. for poor performance or breakdown of discipline) and has not complied; or is deemed by OFSTED to have serious weaknesses, require special measures or notice to improve. - 1.1.8 Each local authority is obliged to publish each year a statement setting out details of its planned Schools Budget and other expenditure on children's services, showing the amounts to be centrally retained and funding delegated to schools.
+After each financial year the authority must publish a statement showing outturn expenditure. - 1.1.9 The detailed publication requirements for financial statements are set out in directions issued by the Secretary of State.
+A copy of each year's budget and outturn statement should be made easily accessible to all schools. - 1.1.10 The LA is required to publish their Scheme, and any revisions to it, on a public accessible website, by the date it or any revisions to it come into force with a statement that the revised scheme comes into force on that date.